 There are other disadvantages like they don’t diffuse light, so there can be a risk of burning plants.
 They’re more likely to break than plastic covering as well.
 This is a considerable issue if you have kids playing basketball nearby, trees nearby etc.

 And installing glass is not a piece of cake as well.
 Slight deviations from vertical and horizontal frame alignment or settling of the foundation may crack it.

 If you still want to have glass material for its beauty or any other reason, consider hiring an expert to take care of the installation.

 The distinct advantage of plastics like fiberglass, acrylic sheets, polycarbonate, and polyethylene film is that they’re shatterproof, and they resist hailstone damage.

 Also, their flexibility helps a lot.
 You can flex them to fit over a curved surface, which lets you design the frame in rounder shape if you need.

 And they are available in large sheets, which reduces the possible number of joints in the covering and ultimately reduces the possibility of air leaks from joints.

 Fiberglass is considered to be the first of the practical replacements for glass.
 They come in corrugated sheets or rolls usually.

 Fiber Glasses are translucent rather than transparent.
 They’re see-through so you can see through them but the light transmission is lesser than glass.

 At the same time, they transmit less heat into the greenhouse which helps in both winter and summer.

 But, fiberglasses is not even close to glasses in terms of sustainability

 The fiberglasses used in Greenhouse is UV protected by a coat of some sort of gel that eventually bakes by the sun lasting roughly about 6 years before turning yellow.
 After this time period, fiberglasses become very unsightly as dirt accumulates among the glass fibers.

 Polycarbonate is one of the latest covering options for greenhouses.

-The UV treated polycarbonate offers multiple benefits, as they provide much of the clarity of glass and in the same time, they’re stronger, so more resistant to impact than other greenhouse coverings.
+The UV treated polycarbonate offers multiple benefits, as they provide much of the clarity of glass and at the same time, they’re stronger, so more resistant to impact than other greenhouse coverings.
 Also, they’re more resistant to even fire than other plastics.